hachama/introimg/index.markdown

 This course provides an overview of image processing, emphasizing mathematical description and models used for various applications.

-The course is now availbe at:
+The "updated" course is now availbe at:

 [canvas.instructure.com/courses/11488597](http://canvas.instructure.com/courses/11488597)